noelquirke/Site4SoreEyes/README.md

 https://help.github.com/en/github/importing-your-projects-to-github/adding-an-existing-project-to-github-using-the-command-line

 <h2>Bugs</h2>
+I ran into technical issues while using Bootstrap for sizing the carousel and navigation bar.

 <h2>Credits</h2>

 <h3>Content</h3>
   <ul>
   <li>https://en.wikipedia.org/ - Use for providing information on common eye conditions, also providing links for further information</li>
   </ul>

 <h3>Tools Used</h3>
   <ul>
   <li>https://www.birme.net/ - used to resize all the images so they match.</li>